NZ Interactive Games 2020 Survey Results

 New Zealand’s video game developers have proven themselves resilient through Covid-19.
-Our interactive media sector earned $323.9 million in the year to 1 April 2020, an increase of $121 million in one year alone.
+Our interactive media sector earned $271 million in the year to 1 April 2020.

 The industry benefited both from being able to continue production during lockdowns as well as soaring demand as people around the world stayed home and played digital and online games.
 96% of local creators’ income came from overseas audiences.

 The figures come from the annual New Zealand Game Developers Industry Survey of 42 interactive, gaming, virtual reality, augmented reality and education tech companies.